The name Chumnay arrived in England

 A multitude of spelling variations

 characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England

 also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Chumley, Cholmondeley, Chamandy, Cholemley, Cholmeley, Cholmle, Cholmley and many more.

 Early Notables of the Chumnay family (pre 1700)

 Outstanding amongst the family at this time was Richard Cholmondeley (1460-1521), English farmer and soldier, who served as Lieutenant of the Tower of London; Robert Cholmondeley (1584-1659), created 1st Viscount Cholmondeley in 1628 and became 1st Earl of Leinster

 Cholmondeley (England) in 1645, Chief Justice of England

-in...
-Another 96 words (7 lines of text) are included under the topic Early Chumnay Notables in all our PDF Extended History products and printed products wherever possible.
+, an English landowner, Member of Parliament for Scarborough (1624-1629) and (1640-1643), initially a Parliamentarian but...
+Another 73 words (5 lines of text) are included under the topic Early Chumnay Notables in all our PDF Extended History products and printed products wherever possible.